Machine vs. Human

 Part of learning the piano is simply a battle of Machine vs. Human.
 The piano is a machine like no other, both in complexity and difficulty.
 If you’re an adult trying to learn the piano, the first hurdle is pure, brute strength.
 In order to wiggle your fingers repeatedly and accurately, you will need to take the approach of the athlete or gymnast.

 Your hands are the last extension of the great machine that is your body.
 No amount of brilliant mental management will make up for weak hand and fingers.
 No amount of brute strength will make up for dull mental management.
-Playing the piano at a high level takes training similar to athletes and ballet dancers: it's a lot of work.
+Playing the piano at a high level takes training similar to athletes and ballet dancers.

 Weak Fingers Make Difficulty

 Beginning adult pianists often think they are mentally deficient when a difficult passage makes them falter.
 But it is most often not your mind that falters, but your fingers.
-You’d be surprised how many times you stumble at the piano because of weakness rather than mental disorganization or fuzziness.
+You’d be surprised how many times you stumble at the piano because of physical weakness rather than mental disorganization or fuzziness.

 Start With A Warm Up